deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14940/index.md

 ![](figures/figures_11_0.png)

-> 🔼 The figure shows a radar chart comparing the performance of Qwen2-Nova-72B and Llama3-PBM-Nova-70B against other LLMs across various benchmarks.
+> 🔼 The figure shows a radar chart comparing the performance of Qwen2-Nova-72B and Llama3-PBM-Nova-70B against other large language models across various benchmarks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Performance Comparison of Qwen2-Nova-72B and Llama3-PBM-Nova-70B with Others